Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Sharp bounds and efficient estimation

 We now state our first theorem, which provides a sharp upper bound of the value function under our sensitivity constraints $\mathcal{P}(\Gamma)$.
 Further, we also provide the sharp lower bound $V^{-,*}=\inf_{\tilde{p}\in\mathcal{P}(\Gamma)}V(\pi)$, which we later need for our extensions in Section~\ref{sec:extension_regret}.

 \begin{proposition} Let $Q^{+,*}(a,x) = \sup_{\tilde{p}\in \mathcal{P}(\Gamma)}Q(a,x)$ and $Q^{-,*}(a,x) = \inf_{\tilde{p}\in \mathcal{P}(\Gamma)}Q(a,x)$ be the sharp upper and lower bound for the conditional average potential outcome, respectively, given our sensitivity constraints $\mathcal{P}(\Gamma)$.
-Then, the sharp upper bound $\sup_{\tilde{p}\in \mathcal{P}(\Gamma)}V(\pi)=V^{+,*}(\pi)$ and the sharp lower bound $\inf_{\tilde{p}\in \mathcal{P}(\Gamma)}V(\pi)=V^{-,*}(\pi)$ for the value function $V(\pi)$ are given by {
+Then, the sharp upper bound $\sup_{\tilde{p}\in \mathcal{P}(\Gamma)}V(\pi)=V^{+,*}(\pi)$ and the sharp lower bound $\inf_{\tilde{p}\in \mathcal{P}(\Gamma)}V(\pi)=V^{-,*}(\pi)$ for the value function $V(\pi)$ are given by

-} \end{proposition} \begin{proof} See Supplement~\ref{appendix:sharp_value}. \end{proof}
+\end{proposition} \begin{proof} See Supplement~\ref{appendix:sharp_value}. \end{proof}

-Our above derivation of the closed-form solution has a crucial advantage over existing works \cite{Kallus.2018c, Kallus.2021d}: we avoid an unstable minimax optimization that is based on inverse propensity weighted outcomes, and, instead, we can directly work with $V^{+,*}(\pi)$, which simplifies \Eqref{eq:minimax_value} to {

-} As a result, we have reduced the original minimax problem to a much simpler {minimization task}.
+Our above derivation of the closed-form solution has a crucial advantage over existing works \citep{Kallus.2018c, Kallus.2021d}: we avoid an unstable minimax optimization that is based on inverse propensity weighted outcomes, and, instead, we can directly work with $V^{+,*}(\pi)$, which simplifies \Eqref{eq:minimax_value} to $\pi^* = \argmin_{\pi \in \Pi} \; V^{+,*}(\pi)$.
+As a result, we have reduced the original minimax problem to a much simpler \emph{minimization task}.